 - Scope 3: Indirect emissions from all other sources that occur as a result of Yale operations but occur from sources not owned or controlled by the University, such as employee commuting, air travel, and paper consumption.

-Inventories for Yale’s Scope 3 emissions associated with employee commuting, business travel, waste generated in operations, purchased goods and services, capital goods, and downstream assets are analyzed on an annual basis but are not currently included in Yale’s emissions reduction target.
-Efforts to incorporate student travel are underway.
+Data for Yale’s Scope 3 emissions associated with employee commuting, business travel, waste generated in operations, purchased goods and services, capital goods, and student travel are being assessed but are not currently included in Yale’s emissions reduction target.
+Learn more about Yale’s work on Scope 3 emissions.